-Back when Communism fell in 1989 and 1991, there was one Jewish school in all of Central Europe – in Budapest – and it had 12 students.
-Today, there are more than 30 Jewish schools with over 5,000 students attending, and whatever the future of European Jewish life, it is sitting in those classrooms today.
+Before Communism fell in 1989, there was one Jewish school in all of Central Europe – in Budapest – and it had 12 students.
+Today, more than 30 Jewish schools in 20 countries see over 5,000 students every day, and whatever the future holds for European Jewish life, it is sitting in those classrooms today.

-That’s why we at Centropa created a platform for teachers to share best practices and brainstorm with each other and for students to create new technology projects of their own and share them with their counterparts in Jewish schools all over Europe, as well as in our partner schools in Israel and the US.
+That is why we created the Centropa Jewish Network, a platform for teachers to share best practices and brainstorm with each other so students can create new technology projects and share them with each other—and with their counterparts in Israeli and American Jewish schools, too.